-Saudi Arabia says firm Arab stand needed to deter Iran, Iraq demurs
+Saudi Arabia says firm stand needed to deter Iran, Iraq demurs

 U.S. Secretary of State Mike Pompeo said on Thursday that the attacks on the four vessels near a major bunkering hub, just outside the Strait of Hormuz, were “efforts by Iranians to raise the price of crude oil around the world.”

-Riyadh accused Tehran of ordering the drone strikes, which were claimed by Yemen’s Iran-aligned Houthi group.
+Riyadh accused Tehran of ordering the drone strikes, which were claimed by the Iran-aligned Houthi group that has been battling a Saudi-led military coalition in Yemen for four years.

 U.S. national security adviser John Bolton said on Thursday that evidence of Iran’s being behind the tanker attacks would be presented to the U.N.
 Security Council as early as next week.

+Tehran, which is locked in several proxy wars with Saudi Arabia in the region, denies any involvement.

 “The kingdom is keen to preserve the stability and security of the region, to spare it the scourge of war and to realise peace and stability,” King Salman said.